 Rose Khattar is Co-Editor in chief of the Women’s Policy Journal.
 A second-year student in the Master’s in Public Policy Program at the Harvard Kennedy School, she is dedicated to ending sexist oppression.
-In 2019-2020, Rose was also chair of the HKS’ Women in Power Caucus and a Research Assistant with the Women and Public Policy Program.
+While at HKS, she is consulting for the OECD on pay transparency laws and partnering with the World Bank on closing gender gaps in the Mashreq region.
+Last year, Rose was chair of the HKS’ Women in Power Caucus and a Research Assistant with the Women and Public Policy Program.
 Prior to joining HKS, Rose worked as an economist in the civil service, and as a policy advisor to an Australian Senator.
 Recently, her analysis of the effects of gender imbalances on gender norms was published in the Review of Economic Studies.

 Amanda Said is Co-Editor in Chief of the Women’s Policy Journal.
 She is a second-year student in the Master’s in Public Policy program at the Harvard Kennedy School, where she focuses on education policy.
 In particular, she is committed to dismantling structural inequality in education systems.
 Prior to joining HKS, Amanda worked on providing access to educational and professional opportunities to students of color in Detroit, MI.